 It is surprisingly straight forward to make your own chili powder, if you have the spices on hand your best option is to make homemade chili powder.
 To make homemade chili powder gather the following ingredients: paprika, cumin, dried oregano, garlic powder, onion powder, allspice and cayenne pepper.
 (The full recipe is below in the recipe card.)

 Paprika has a chili pepper base, which makes it a good chili powder substitute.
 It can range from mildly spicy, with a pimento pepper base, to quite spicy, with a cayenne pepper base.

 So, make sure to check which pepper is used to make the paprika powder and then add it to your dish accordingly.
-Since there are other spices mixed in with paprika, it will slightly alter the taste of your dish.
+Because paprika has mixed spices, using it might change your dish’s taste slightly.

 Also, make sure to adjust the ratio of the powder in the dish.
 It is spicier in taste, so you can reduce its quantity.